Best Mattress 2026

 It depends on the materials used in the mattress.
 You can find quality foam and hybrid beds, like the ones featured above, for around $500 to $1,000.
 Innerspring and hybrid mattresses do tend to be a bit pricier than memory foam.
 Of course, you can also find super-cheap beds online, but they probably won’t provide the same comfort and are likely to break down quickly.

 Not necessarily.
 It’s true that more expensive beds may use higher-quality materials to enhance durability a bit.
 But the most important thing is to find a mattress that’s the right mix of support and comfort for your sleep style, regardless of price.
-This became easier to achieve online because companies offer sleep trials, allowing you to test out whether or not a mattress is right for you.
+This has become easier to achieve online because companies offer sleep trials, allowing you to test whether a mattress is right for you.

 Sources